nickpandolfi/Cyther/README.txt

 -------------------------------------------

 1) Cython and gcc are both installed, and accessible from the system console
+2) Python supports 'shutil.which'
-2) Your environment path variable is able to be found by ``shutil.which``
+3) Your environment path variable is able to be found by `shutil.which`
-3) gcc can work with the option ``-l pythonXY`` (libpythonXY.a exists in your python libs directory)
+4) gcc can work with the option -l pythonXY (libpythonXY.a exists in your python libs directory)
-4) Almost any gcc compiled C program will work on Windows
+5) Almost any gcc compiled C program will work on Windows
+6) Python's 'libs' and 'include' directories are in the same drive that python is installed

 Hey you!
 Yes you.
 If you notice any bugs or peculiarities, please report them to our bug tracker, it will help us out a lot: